getgrav/grav-learn/pages/10.cookbook/01.general-recipes/docs.md

 First, [use the Grav Devtools plugin](/themes/theme-tutorial) to create a blank theme, and set Grav to use it in the System settings.

 Create a `templates/home.html.twig` Twig template inside the theme’s templates folder.
 This will represent a template specific for the home page.
-Usually the home is a pretty unique page on the site, so it probably deserves a dedicated Twig.
+Usually the home is a pretty unique page on the site, so it probably deserves a dedicated Twig file.

-Copy the whole home page code there, from `<html>` to `</html>`.
+Copy the HTML code from the template's home page, starting at <html> and ending at </html> to your new `home.html.twig` file.

 Now, move all the HTML theme assets (images, CSS, JS) into your theme folder.
 You can keep the existing theme folder structure, or change it.